The Pacific Coast Drive, NSW

 Forster to South West Rocks – 2 hours

 Set on the NSW Mid Coast is your stop number three, only two hours from Forster you’ll arrive at the perfect seaside escape, South West Rocks.
-Nestled along the banks of a scenic tidal waterway and just a short walk to the town centre and local beaches is Ingenia Holidays South West Rocks, the perfect spot for an activity filled stay or relaxing break.
-There are also great opportunities to grab a coffee and a bite to eat at one of the many funky cafes and if you’re lucky visit the Horseshoe Bay markets which are on every third Sunday of the month.
+There are great opportunities to grab a coffee and a bite to eat at one of the many funky cafes and if you’re lucky visit the Horseshoe Bay markets which are on every third Sunday of the month.
 Feeling energetic?
 Hire a bike and explore the town, or if all that sounds like too much fuss, go fishing, surfing, or relax and unwind at the beach, or in the park’s peaceful and spacious surrounds.
 Visit the Smoky Cape Lighthouse, one of the oldest in Australia.
 Take in the spectacular views and if you are visiting between May and November keep an eye out for the giants of the sea as this is a key place for whale watching.
-With so much to see and do in this region let our park be the ultimate refuelling spot.

 South West Rocks to Yamba – 3 hours